 Audio-Technica ATH-AG1X – Back High-Fidelity Gaming Headset

-Inside the beast are 53mm transducers offering unparalleled immersion, with open sound reproduction allowing you to rediscover your favourite games and favourite albums.
-One for happiness if you have the opportunity to play in a quiet environment.
+Inside the beast are 53mm transducers offering unparalleled immersion, with open sound reproduction allowing you to rediscover your favorite games and favorite albums.
+One for happiness if you can play in a quiet environment.

 - 3.5 mm connector

 - Supercardioid microphone

 - Weight: 285g